MayankVatsa-source/MayankVatsa-source.github.io/README.md

 This is my first respository.

 I am an Engineer and have done MBA also.I have basic knowledge of Python and R Programming.
+I have worked on data,in my previous company like TCI ,where I used to work on abnoramlities caused by truck-drivers during night like Night-Driving,Freewheeling,Overspeeding so that based on the analysis , appropriate graphs could be produced to warn drivers about abnormalities so that the accidents could be reduced decreasing the total maintenance cost of the trucks.